cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

  * [github](http://github.com) - allows for unlimited public repositories, must pay for a private repository
  * [bitbucket](http://bitbucket.org) - allows for unlimited private repositories with up to 5 collaborators, for free.
  * [sourceforge](http://sf.net) - open source hosting only
+ * Subversion, Bitkeeper, many many others...
+The above are the most popular free services.

 ## Build Tool